 - A required theology course (3 credits).

-- An integration of theology with business ethics course (3 credits).
+- An integration of theology with accounting ethics course (3 credits).

 - Completed an intercultural service project.